ribbity-org/ribbity/pages/_generic_issue.md

 {% if issue.labels %}
 ## Categories

-This example has the following categories:
+This example belongs to the following categories:

 {% for label in issue.labels %} * [{{label.output_name}}]({{label.output_filename}})
 {% endfor %}